FutuneAI/ai-visibility-framework/components/entity-definition.md

 ## What Is a Brand Entity, in AI Terms

-In the context of large language models, an "entity" is a discrete, identifiable thing that the model can form a representation of — a person, organization, product, place, or concept.
+In the context of large language models, an "entity" is a discrete, identifiable thing that the model can represent, such as a person, organization, product, place, or concept.
 When a model is asked about a company, it draws on its parametric knowledge of that company as an entity: what it is, what it does, where it operates, how it differs from similar entities.

-Entity definition is the process of ensuring that this representation is accurate, complete, and consistent — across the model's training data, across retrieval sources, and across the external information landscape that shapes both.
+Entity definition is the process of ensuring that this representation is accurate, complete, and consistent.
+Across the model's training data, across retrieval sources, and across the external information landscape that shapes both.

 A poorly defined entity produces one of three failure modes:
 - **Absence:** the model has no representation of the brand and omits it from relevant responses
 - **Confusion:** the model conflates the brand with a similarly named entity or misattributes properties
-- **Degradation:** the model has a representation but it is outdated, inaccurate, or incomplete in ways that produce incorrect descriptions
+- **Degradation:** the model has a representation, but it is outdated, inaccurate, or incomplete in ways that produce incorrect descriptions

 ---